Story by Fabiana

 Facing Cancer and Surgical Decisions

-I tell Teresa, my sister-in-law, a European Oncology CA125 Institute nurse.
-After a few days, the doctor who visits me HPV checks the outcome of the biopsy and decides to intervene.
+I tell Teresa, my sister-in-law, a European Oncology Institute nurse.
+After a few days, the doctor who visits me checks the outcome of the biopsy and decides to intervene.
 The thought of no longer being able to have children worries me more than the idea of having cancer.
 I express my HPV concern to the Test Doctor.
 I enter the operating room with an agreement: if the conditions allow for a conservative operation, the doctors will respect my desire to remain fertile.
-However, if the conditions of the left ovary and the uterus are compromised, the CA125 doctors will proceed with their removal.
+However, if the conditions of the left ovary and the uterus are compromised, the doctors will proceed with their removal.

 Life Post-Surgery and Recurrence